QC-at-Davis/QCC/src/How-Quantum-Computing-Works/The-Qubit/The-Qubit.md

 Beyond this, there is an even larger set of criteria that need to be satisfied for a device to be considered a true Quantum Computer.

-At this point in time, most platforms satisify the criteria to varying degrees but none has managed to satisfy all of them.
+At this point in time, most platforms satisfy the criteria to varying degrees but none has managed to satisfy all of them.
 Properties of certain qubit architectures even prohibit the realization of some of the criteria.

 These criteria are known as the __DiVincenzo Criteria__ and will be explained in the next section.
 The utility of knowing these criteria is it gives you an idea of the current state of QC, what things a Quantum Computer AS A WHOLE should be able to do, and the future of the field.